 Watch a short interview with some former members of the E. W. Beth Dissertation Prize committee and awardees here!

-The prize was awarded by the chair of the FoLLI board at a ceremony during the 35th ESSLLI summer school in Leuven, Belgium, 29 July – 9 August 2024.
+The prize will be awarded by the chair of the FoLLI board at a ceremony during the 36th ESSLLI summer school at Ruhr University Bochum, Germany, 28 July – 8 August 2025.

 Previous recipients of the prize: